s-gbz/grilborzer.github.io/_posts/2020-02-06-the-lodge-review.md

 (partly because of the sinister, huge and haunting score).

-The Lodge is an instant classic of modern horror - an immersive experience that builds and excells on worn out horror tropes.
+The Lodge is an instant classic of modern horror - an immersive experience that builds and excels on worn out horror tropes.
 It not only assumes, but finally acknowledges you the viewer to be smart.

 Don't forget to take my word with a grain of salt and keep in mind that I [haven't touched upon everything yet](#further-notes-pacing).
 Thank you to the cast and crew for making this movie happen - This is what horror should be like!

-PS: A great applause to the team of [Joker](/blog/joker-review) and Joaquin Phoenix for claiming its well deserved Oscar <3!
+PS: A great applause to the team of [Joker](/blog/joker-review) and Joaquin Phoenix for claiming its well-deserved Oscar <3!
 Same goes for Brad Pitt in [Once Upon A Time..
 In Hollywood](/blog/once-upon-a-time-review).

 ## Further notes: Pacing